Why I Love Hearts of Palm

 Are Palm Hearts nutritious?

-Definitely the way I’ve used this favorite ingredient the most is as a low-carb treat to add to salads.
+Definitely the way I’ve used this ingredient the most is as a low-carb treat to add to salads.
 Check out my round-up of tasty and interesting Low-Carb Salads with Hearts of Palm to see photos and links for the many salads where I’ve used them!

 About Products Featured for Kalyn’s Kitchen Picks: